Puddlemere-United/iteration-3/README.md

 To contribute to this project, follow the steps below:

-1. Go to the repository (https://github.com/Puddlemere-United/bangazon-terminal-interface).
+1. Go to the repository (https://github.com/Puddlemere-United/iteration-3).
 1. Fork the repository to your Github account.
 1. Clone the repository to your local directory.
-1. Follow the "Installation" steps above to get the API up and running.
+1. Follow the "Installation" steps above to get the application up and running.
 1. After your updates are made on a branch, create a pull request and fully fill out the PR template to let us know what has been updated.

 ## Issue Reporting